IT-Academy-BCN/nodeInitialDemo/README.md

 ```

 The client and server are served by same port through express static middleware.
-If .env PORT variable is 3000 go to:
+If process.env.PORT variable is 3000 open browser and go to:

 ````
 http://localhost:3000/